 Google Home is supporting maximum six user account at this point.
 Please make sure you have not setup already six user accounts on Google Home.
-You can check how many users are already added in Google Home with the help of smartphone app.
+You can check how many users are already added to Google Home with the help of smartphone app.

-You have to depend on your smartphone to check how many user accounts already added onto Google Home Device.
-Open Google Home App on iPhone or Android > Make Sure Primary Google Account is Selected > Tap on Hamburger Menu > Devices > Google Home Settings > Tap on Linked account(s) > Now see the list of user accounts that already added on Google Hoem Device.
+You have to depend on your smartphone to check how many user accounts already added to Google Home Device.
+Open Google Home App on iPhone or Android > Make Sure Primary Google Account is Selected > Tap on Hamburger Menu > Devices > Google Home Settings > Tap on the Linked account(s) > Now see the list of user accounts that already added on Google Hoem Device.

 If you already reached to 6 user accounts including primary account, you are at the limit.
-You have to remove the user account if you want to add a different user account into Google Home Device.
+You have to remove the user account if you want to add a different user account on Google Home Device.

 Reboot Google Home and Restart the App

-Time to reboot Google Home, if you did any changes above and nothing work for you.
+Time to reboot Google Home, if you did any changes above and nothing works for you.
 Some time Google Home is lazy to load the updates and one restart may resolve all the issues.

-How to Reboot Google Home?
+Reboot Google Home

 You can restart the device in two ways, either from Google Home device or with the Google Home App.
 Open Google Home App on iPhone or Android > Make Sure Primary Google Account is Selected > Tap on Hamburger Menu > Devices > Select Google Home Card > Tap 3-dot Menu > Reboot.